DyfanJones/Blog/content/post/2019-09-13-athena-and-r-there-is-another-way.md

 ---
 # Intro

 Currently there are two key ways in connecting to Athena from R, using the [ODBC](https://docs.aws.amazon.com/athena/latest/ug/connect-with-odbc.html) and [JDBC](https://docs.aws.amazon.com/athena/latest/ug/connect-with-jdbc.html) drivers.
 To access ODBC driver R users can use the excellent [odbc package](https://github.com/r-dbi/odbc) supported by Rstudio.
-To access the JDBC driver R users can either use [RJDBC](https://cran.r-project.org/web/packages/RJDBC/index.html) or helpful wrapper package [AWR.Athena](https://github.com/nfultz/AWR.Athena) which wraps the RJDBC package to make the connection the Athena through the JDBC driver simpler.
+To access the JDBC driver R users can either use [RJDBC](https://cran.r-project.org/web/packages/RJDBC/index.html) or helpful wrapper package [AWR.Athena](https://github.com/nfultz/AWR.Athena) which wraps the RJDBC package to make the connection to Athena through the JDBC driver simpler.
 These methods are an excellent way for R to connect to Athena, however is there another way?

 Well glad you asked...yes there is!
 Ever since the [reticulate pacakge](https://rstudio.github.io/reticulate/) was developed (by Rstudio) the interface into Python from R has never been simpler.
 This makes another route into Athena possible!
-Amazon has developed a Python software developement kit (SDK) called [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?id=docs_gateway) by using `boto3` in combination with the R package `reticulate` a new method into accessing Athena can be made possible.
+Amazon has developed a Python software developement kit (SDK) called [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?id=docs_gateway).
+By using `boto3` in combination with the R package `reticulate` a new method into accessing Athena can be made possible.
 Introducing the R package [RAthena](https://dyfanjones.github.io/RAthena/).

 # RAthena